 The students understand how to invert data to achieve a model of physical parameters.
 The students realize that seismic waves can be treated in different waves: full waveform, finite-frequency approximations (banana-doughnut theory) and rays.
 From this they understand how seismic images can be constructed and interpreted.
 Students are able to evaluate inversion models based on error bonds, resolution matrices and reconstruction tests.
-They know the complete chain of tomography: data preprocessing, parameterization, inversion, model assessment and interpretation.
+They know the complete chain of tomography: data pre-processing, parameterization, inversion, model assessment and interpretation.
 The students are used to read scientific papers on inversion and tomography and to discuss questions on these papers.
-Finally the students are able to understand basic inverse problems and read more advanced texts.
-Practically, the students understand how to code simple problems with Matlab or possibly Python.
+Finally the students are able to code simple problems with Matlab or possibly Python.
 The students know how to analyze inverse problems using singular value decomposition and other methods.